Tie a Yellow Ribbon Round the Ole Oak Tree: Association with the Iran hostage crisis

 On November 4, 1979, amid the turmoil in Iran following the flight of the Shah Mohammad Reza Pahlavi to exile in Egypt, a group of students stormed the U.S. embassy in Tehran, seizing more than 60 American hostages.
 Over the 444 days of the crisis, the song became a national inspiration in America, encouraging Americans to use yellow ribbons as a way to keep the hostages in their hearts and to maintain pressure on President Jimmy Carter to negotiate for their release.
-With negotiations lagging, Carter ordered a military rescue of the hostage on April 24, 1980, which failed when two helicopters collided; eight U.S. soldiers died in the collision.
+With negotiations lagging, Carter ordered a military rescue of the hostages on April 24, 1980, which failed when two helicopters collided; eight U.S. soldiers died in the collision.

 The crisis was not resolved until after the 1980 United States presidential election; on November 10, 1980, six days after Ronald Reagan won the election, negotiations resumed under U.S. Deputy Secretary of State Warren Christopher, with an agreement signed on January 19, 1981.
 By that time, the yellow ribbon was ubiquitous across America.
 Twenty minutes after Reagan's inauguration, the hostages were flown to West Germany by way of Algeria.
 Five days after their release, Super Bowl XV was played at the Louisiana Superdome, adorned with a massive yellow bow.